How much does one’s family background influence their midlife wellbeing? And, what effect does technology engagement have on teenage sleep?

 Electronic and Combustible Cigarette Use in Adolescence: Links With Adjustment, Delinquency, and Other Substance Use by Jeremy Staff, Jennifer L. Maggs, Christopher Seto, Julia Dillavou, Mike Vuolo was published in the Journal of Adolescent Health (Millennium Cohort Study)

-Changes in the association between social housing tenure and child outcomes across cohorts: comparing the millennium and British cohort studies by Bilal Nasim was published in the Journal of Children and Poverty (1970 British Cohort Study and Millenium Cohort Study – paywall)
+Changes in the association between social housing tenure and child outcomes across cohorts: comparing the millennium and British cohort studies by Bilal Nasim was published in the Journal of Children and Poverty (1970 British Cohort Study and Millennium Cohort Study – paywall)

 A comprehensive review of mold research literature from 2011 – 2018 by Ming Dooley and Scott W. McMahon was published in Internal Medicine Review (National Child Development Study and 1970 British Cohort Study)